liamcripwell/control_simp/README.md

 # Controllable Simplification via Operation Classification

-This repo contains code used to run experiments presented in the NAACL 2022 paper, "Controllable Sentence Simplification via Operation Classification"
+This repo contains code used to run experiments presented in the NAACL 2022 paper, "Controllable Sentence Simplification via Operation Classification".

+## IRSD data

+The IRSD dataset is available in [data/irsd_data.zip](data/irsd_data.zip).
+The publicly available version does not include any examples from Newsela-auto.
+To obtain the Newsela-auto examples, please obtain permission from Newsela before contacting the authors directly.

 ## Training models